 We want learning to be energizing and engaging.
 We sometimes mistakenly think that we need big changes in order to have an impact.
 When, really, small shifts in our teaching practice can have a big impact on student learning.
 Small Teaching workshops will focus on research-based methods to harness student interest and to keep student engagement high.

 Supporting students to be lifelong inquirers starts with the power of wondering.
 Inquiry can be integrated into daily teaching structures like mini-lessons and conferring with students.
 Inquiry can also be supported through joyful, memorable, project-based learning.
 Project-based learning partnerships can include the creation or revision of capstone grade-level projects at the elementary or middle school levels, interdisciplinary learning projects, and multimedia projects like student podcasts and website building.

-At Home in a World of Books workshops focus on new titles and teaching ideas for how to use books to support all students as readers, writers, communicators, and creators.
-Picture books, early readers, graphic novels, and middle grade literature are featured to help teachers grow classroom collections, select read-alouds, and make independent reading suggestions with an emphasis on children’s and young adult literature that represent our diverse world.
+How do we support all students to feel at home in a world of books?
+In this workshop, teachers are supported to learn about new titles and teaching ideas for how to use books to support all students as readers, writers, communicators, and creators.
+Picture books, early readers, graphic novels, and middle grade literature are featured to help teachers grow classroom collections, build text sets, select read-alouds, and make independent reading suggestions with an emphasis on children’s and young adult literature that represent our diverse world.